A dog examining pets through a magnifying glass.

 • No transmission from pets to humans: There is no known transmission of lice from pets to humans.
 Therefore, the risk of getting head lice from pets is virtually non-existent.

-See also What Pets Are Easy to Take Care of?
+See also What Are Pet Names?

 What is Head Lice?